AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Specification.md

 * color3 to color4: copy RGB, set output alpha to 1.0
 * color4 to color3: drop alpha channel
 * boolean or integer to float: output is 0.0 or 1.0
-* vector2 to vector3, or vector3 to vector4: copy incoming channels and append an additional channel with value 1.0 (e.g. convert from non-homogeneous to homogeneous vector)
+* vector2 to vector3, or vector3 to vector4: copy incoming channels and append an additional channel with value 1.0
-* vector3 to vector2, or vector4 to vector3: drop the last channel; if a homogeneous vector conversion is desired, use a **`divide`** node with `in1` connected to a `convert` node on the input to remove its last channel,and `in2` connected to the input with `channel="3"`.
+* vector3 to vector2, or vector4 to vector3: drop the last channel
 * string to filename: no change in value

 Table of allowable input/output types for **`combine2`**, **`combine3`**, **`combine4`**: